RALJ1989/google-sheets/README.md

 This project contains a series of scripts to create, access, edit, download, and delete Google Sheets.

 # create_populate_google_sheet
-This is script is an example of how to use the ezsheets module to:
+This script is an example of how to use the ezsheets module to:
 * create a G-Sheet in your  Drive, providing a custom name
 * access specific worksheets within a G-Sheet and write data
 * download a G-Sheet to your local machine